IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/manual
       ```

-3. Check that the HTTP response is JSON:
+3. Check that the HTTP response is JSON and the HTTP method is `get`:

       ```bash
       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/manual?hello=world"